 Trauma can cause significant delays in development (emotionally, socially, intellectually...).
 Frequent moves and other traumatic life events can also cause delays or even get them stuck.
 Most kids with PTSD (and brain damage from RAD) have a tough time with processing, memory, object permanence, emotional regulation...

 We need to parent our children based on where the child IS versus where they “should be.”
-When trying to determine your child’s emotional age, and therefore your expectations, it helps to be aware of the typical development stages (6- young adult developmental stages)
+When trying to determine your child’s emotional age, and therefore your expectations, it helps to be aware of the typical development stages (Age 6 to young adult developmental stages)

 Once your child physically becomes an older teen or young adult.
 This becomes a fine line to walk - think tightrope!

 I know in high school I changed personalities a lot.
 I tried them on like roles in a play.
 I moved a lot (like the kids) which made this easier to do.
 I thought of myself as a chameleon and didn't think I had a set personality – it changed according to who I was with and what I wanted to do.
 I do think this eventually made me a stronger person.
-I wasn't locked in to an image or stereotype.
+I wasn't locked into an image or stereotype.
 As I got older, I grew out of this and finally have a strong, positive sense of self.

 SEPARATING FROM FAMILY / FLUCTUATING BETWEEN INDEPENDENCE AND DEPENDENCE)